Call our National Helpline on 01-2107906 or email alex@bodywhys.ie

 • Presence of other medical or psychological disorder

-A diagnosis of ARFID would not be given if the nutritional problems are better explained by a lack of available food or a cultural practice/tradition (such as religious fasting), or if the person has substantial and profound dissatisfaction with body shape or weight (such as in anorexia nervosa, or bulimia nervosa, or if the clinical problem is better accounted for by an existing medical condition or another mental disorder.
+A diagnosis of ARFID is not given if the nutritional problems are better explained by a lack of available food or a cultural practice/tradition, such as religious fasting, or if the person has substantial and profound dissatisfaction with body shape or weight (such as in anorexia nervosa, or bulimia nervosa, or if the clinical problem is better accounted for by an existing medical condition or another mental disorder.

 • Learning how to cope with anxiety linked to eating or past traumatic food-related incidents